 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use any other medicines on the treated skin areas without asking your doctor.
-Avoid using any skin care products that can dry or irritate your skin.
-These include rough skin cleansers, soaps, or products that contain alcohol, spices, or lime.
+Do not use skin care products that can dry or irritate your skin, such as rough skin cleansers, soaps, or products that contain alcohol.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you are planning to have a surgery.
+- Tell your doctor if you are pregnant or breastfeeding, or you are planning to have general anesthesia for surgery.

-- This medicine may also cause a temporary change in skin color (lighter or darker).
-Talk to your doctor if this concerns you.
+- This medicine may cause a temporary change in skin color (lighter or darker).

 - Do not use this medicine to treat a skin problem your doctor has not examined.